 Fit for Work: Free return to work advice and support: http://fitforwork.org/

-If employees are self-isolating and cannot work because of coronavirus (COVID-19) they can get an ‘isolation note’ online from NHS 111.
+If employees are self-isolating and cannot work because of coronavirus (COVID-19) they can get a Self-Isolation Note to share with an employer for sick pay purposes.
 They do not have to go to their GP or a hospital.

 Click HERE for news about isolation-notes